severin1992/airtemprednet/README.md

 	python evaluate.py
 	```

-2.**Evaluate the model**
+2. **Evaluate the model**

-	`evaluate_multistep.py` outputs the mean squarred error (MSE) of the model and creates plots to compare the ground truth with the predictions.
+	Run `evaluate_multistep.py` to output the mean squarred error (MSE) of the model's extrapolations and create plots to compare the ground truth with the predictions.

 	```
 	python evaluate_multistep.py